AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 We start with using public available images on Docker Hub and see the difference between running it locally and the same in the cloud.

 We will use 2 images: MySQL and PHPMyAdmin.
 The latter image is a web application which is an administration tool for MySQL (or MariaDB) which is used by many web hosting providers.

+If you want you can run the Docker images also locally, otherwise skip to the Azure cloud paragraph.